-Implement a strategy as if you were a real management company and research the available legal and compliance materials to see what’s required. .
-Being a landlord also involves a lot of responsibilities and duties so it’s wise to learn more about them before you decide to undertake this task.
+Implement a strategy as if you were a real management company and research the available legal and compliance materials to see what’s required.
+As a first-time landlord, it’s wise to get tips about these responsibilities and duties before deciding to undertake this task.

 Also, you should read about landlord and tenant rights, and check what would be required from you if you decide to rent out your rental property.
 First, make sure your lease is legal in your state (here’s a useful map for landlord/tenants laws in your state).
 Then, learn more about other legal requirements like housing laws, licenses, and property inspections.
 Be sure to get familiar with tenant notices and security deposit rules, as well.If you don’t have enough time and can’t fully commit to managing your property, consider hiring a property manager.
 Property managers take care of all necessary responsibilities like collecting rent, advertising your property and available units, and finding the right tenants.